- Coronavirus Information

 Make sure you confirm news you hear about COVID-19 by checking the following official websites:

 - CDC (Centers for Disease Control and Prevention)

 Denton County Public Health has established a hotline at 940-349-2585 for community members seeking additional information.
 The call center is open weekdays, 8:00 a.m. to 5:00 p.m.

 The State of Texas has set up a COVID-19 specific option when you dial 2-1-1 to access frequently asked questions about the coronavirus.
 This line is available 24/7.

 Visit the Centers for Biocide Chemistries website for a list of suggested effective cleaners.

 Are City offices open?

 City offices are now open.
 We are following CDC guidelines, cleaning frequently touched areas, providing hand sanitizer, practicing social distancing, and keep sick employees at home.
-We ask the public to come back later or visit us online or by phone if feeling sick, maintain 6’ of social distancing, use hand sanitizer, and wearing a mask is encouraged.
+We ask the public to come back later or visit us online or by phone if feeling sick.

 Where can I find information from Lewisville ISD about COVID-19?